witoldsz/angular-http-auth/README.md

 authenticated but not authorized to access the resource), the user's request is discarded and the `event:auth-forbidden` message is broadcasted from $rootScope.

+#### Ignoring the 401 interceptor

+Sometimes you might not want the intercepter to intercept a request even if one returns 401 or 403.
+In a case like this you can add `ignoreAuthModule: true` to the request config.
+A common use case for this would be, for example, a login request which returns 401 if the login credentials are invalid.

 ###Typical use case:

 * somewhere (some service or controller) the: `$http(...).then(function(response) { do-something-with-response })` is invoked,